A

 !
 Reactive care

-✓ Interventions that shift behaviours to "Proactive and Preventative care"
+✓ Interventions that promote behaviour change to "Proactive, Preventative care"

-✓ Interventions that shift behaviours to "Proactive and Preventative care"
+✓ Interventions that promote behaviour change to "Proactive, Preventative care"

-✓ Data-informed advanced analytics that help shape people-first wellbeing journeys
+✓ Data-informed AI analytics support in creating (personalised) people-first wellbeing journeys

-✓ Data-informed advanced analytics that help shape people-first wellbeing journeys
+✓ Data-informed AI analytics support in creating (personalised) people-first wellbeing journeys

-✓ Empower individuals to take a proactive role in their health and wellbeing
+Empower people to take a more proactive role in managing their wellbeing

 My Approach

-• Grounding AI in empathy, trust and accessibility
+• Grounding AI tone in empathy, trust and accessibility

-• Grounding AI in empathy, trust and accessibility
+• Grounding AI tone in empathy, trust and accessibility

 Workflow